LEARN-Students/Platform/README.md

 # Learn Student Platform

+App available @ https://obscure-reaches-13754.herokuapp.com/flashcards (Please allow a few moments for the server to spin up)

 The LEARN student platform is an open-source collection of modules & resources built to empower students transitioning into a career in programming.
 In particular, the LEARN student platform aspires to be a comprehensive resource for learning React-on-Rails development and related topics in conjunction with the LEARN academy curriculum.

 The open source nature of the project is to encourage students & alumni to build out tools and provide resources to support not only their own learning, but of their peers.
 This project is for LEARN students & built by LEARN students.